wazuh/wazuh-documentation/source/user-manual/capabilities/virustotal-scan/terms-of-service.rst

 ToS: Public API vs Private API
 ==============================

-VirusTotal' Terms of Service specify the way you could use their API, differentiating between the following situations:
+VirusTotal's Terms of Service specify the two ways the VirusTotal API may be used:

 Public API
 ------------

-This method consists of using a free API with all the functionalities.
-However, it has some important limitations:
+This method uses a free API with many of VirusTotal's functionalities, however, it has some important limitations, such as:

-- Its request ratio is limited to at most four requests of any nature per minute.
+- the request ratio limitation to no more than four requests of per minute, and

-- Requests done by this API have a low priority access for the VirusTotal engine.
+- low priority access of requests done by this API for the VirusTotal engine.

-In the VirusTotal documentation, they specify that if the user runs a honeyclient, honeypot or any other automation that is going to provide resources to VirusTotal, in other words, not only perform requests, they reward you with a higher request rate quota and special privileges when performing the calls to the API.
+The VirusTotal documentation, indicates that users who run a honeyclient, honeypot or any other automation that provides resources to VirusTotal are rewarded with a higher request rate quota and special privileges when performing the calls to the API.

 Private API
 ------------

 VirusTotal also provides a premium Private API where the request rate and total number of queries allowed is only limited by the user's Terms of Service.
-Apart from that, it provides a high priority access for requests and more advantages.
+Apart from that, it provides high priority access for requests, along with additional advantages.

-For knowing more about VirusTotal's Terms of Service and using its API you can visit its official documentation.
+To find out more about VirusTotal, its Terms of Service and using its API, please visit their `website <https://developers.virustotal.com/v2.0/reference>`_.